December 4, 2007

 Tax-Qualified Retirement Plans

-A number of actions need to be taken both to bring plans into compliance in form and implement law changes made by the Pension Protection Act of 2006:
+A number of actions need to be taken both to bring plans into compliance with law changes made by final regulations under Section 415 of the Internal Revenue Code and the Pension Protection Act of 2006:

 Determination Letter Applications

 In Revenue Procedure 2005-66, the IRS implemented a system of staggered five-year remedial amendment cycles for individually designed plans and opened the determination letter program for changes made by the Economic Growth and Tax Relief Reconciliation Act of 2001 and subsequent legislation.
 The filing deadlines generally vary based on the last number in the employer’s identification number ("EIN").
-Plan sponsors whose EINs end in "1" or "6" must file applications for their plans no later than January 31, 2007 in order to be protected by the "remedial amendment period."
-The program then opens from February 1, 2007 through January 31, 2008 for employers whose EINs end in "2" or "7" (as well as for multiple employer plans).
+Plan sponsors whose EINs end in "2" or "7" must file applications for their plans no later than January 31, 2008 in order to be protected by the "remedial amendment period."
+The program then opens from February 1, 2008 through January 31, 2009 for employers whose EINs end in "3" or "8".

 Gibson, Dunn & Crutcher lawyers are available to assist in addressing any questions you may have regarding these issues.
 Please contact the Gibson Dunn attorney with whom you work, or

 David I. Schiller (214-698-3205, email@example.com),

 Sean Feller (213-229-7579, email@example.com),